neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 - [x] Reorganize parameters in config according to HMAIMD_Agent 2021-07-20
 - [x] sensor_nodes_observations dimensions have some issues，need add unit testing 2021-07-26
 - [x] Code review 2021-07-27
+- [x] bug found on global trajectory process with zero values, and view required data maybe all zero in one view which means it may require no data 2021-07-29